code-423n4/glow-finance-bug-bounty/README.md

 - **No Exploitation or Data Exfiltration:**

     Do not exploit the vulnerability beyond the minimum steps necessary to demonstrate the issue.
 Do not access private data, engage in social engineering, or disrupt service.

-- **No Conflict of Interest:**

-    Individuals currently or formerly employed by **Blueprint Finance**, or who contributed to the development of the affected code, are ineligible to participate.

 ### **Disclosure Requirements**